-The growth in e-Commerce has resulted in a tremendous increase in the volume of small parcels that are transported by postal and express courier services.
-This shift in trade patterns increases the risk of introduction and spread of pests into new territories.
+e-Commerce has emerged as an important new trade pathway that is continuing to trend upwards, especially during the pandemic.
+Over the past several years there has been a tremendous increase in the volume of small parcels transported by postal and express courier services and this shift in trade patterns along with the challenge of screening and preventing the entry of unauthorized goods increases the risk of introduction and spread of pests into new territories.

 World Customs Organization (WCO):